Potsdam Declaration: Republic of China

-The Republic of China - under the Nationalist rule of Chiang Kai-shek - desired immediate withdrawal of the Imperial Japanese Army and its subsidiary force the Kwantung Army from all Chinese territory, including Manchuria.
+The Republic of China desired immediate withdrawal of the Imperial Japanese Army and its subsidiary force the Kwantung Army from all Chinese territory, including Manchuria.
 Until the very end of the war the Japanese Army had been campaigning in China to assert the rule of the Japanese colonial state there, and the Chinese Nationalists and Communists had been fighting in tandem to expel them from the country.
 The Potsdam Declaration was issued in part to make clear the Chinese expectation of complete Japanese withdrawal from China.

-Britain
+United Kingdom

-Britain had lost control of its possessions in Southeast Asia and China to the Japanese advance in the late 1930s and early 1940s.
+The United Kingdom had lost control of its possessions in Southeast Asia and China to the Japanese advance in 1941–42.
 These included Singapore, Malaya, North Borneo, Hong Kong, and others.
 A key motivation of the British government was a restoration of control in its prewar possessions, along with a prompt end to the Japanese war effort, especially on the Indian front in Burma.

 United States

 The United States desired to keep maximum strategic latitude for itself upon the defeat of Japan.
 The American government had demanded in the past the unconditional surrender of Japan as the precondition to peace, and the text of the Declaration reiterated this demand.
-In the remainder of Asia, the American government had the goals of total rollback of the Empire of Japan's overseas possessions, as well as the additional goal of preventing the communists - with the support and patronage of the Soviet Union - from expanding influence in East Asia and Southeast Asia.
+In the remainder of Asia, the American government had the goals of total rollback of the Empire of Japan's overseas possessions, as well as the additional goal of preventing the communists – with the support and patronage of the Soviet Union – from expanding influence in East Asia and Southeast Asia.

-All parties to the declaration stated a desire for war reparations from Japan.

 Leaflets and radio broadcasts

-The declaration was released to the press in Potsdam on the evening of July 26 and simultaneously transmitted to the Office of War Information (OWI) in Washington.
+The declaration was released to the press in Potsdam on the evening of July 26 and was simultaneously transmitted to the Office of War Information (OWI) in Washington.
 By 5:00 p.m.
 Washington time, OWI's West Coast transmitters, aimed at the Japanese home islands, were broadcasting the text in English, and two hours later they began broadcasting it in Japanese.
 The declaration was never transmitted to the Japanese government by diplomatic channels, one reason being that the State Department did not want the United States to be seen as suing for peace.
 The Japanese ambassador to Moscow reacted to the news by calling the declaration "a big scare-bomb directed against us".
 American bombers dropped over 3 million leaflets describing the declaration over Japan, despite the fact that picking up enemy propaganda leaflets and listening to foreign radio broadcasts was illegal in Japan.

+The initial English radio transmission was received in Japan by the Foreign Ministry, Dōmei News Agency, the Imperial Army, and the Imperial Navy.
+It was translated into Japanese by Takeso Shimoda of the Treaty Division of the Foreign Ministry.
+An internal discussion in the Foreign Ministry concluded that acceptance was unavoidable, but there was still room for negotiation.
+"Remaining silent is prudent; the news media should be instructed to print it without any comments."